openrewrite/rewrite-docs/docs/recipes/java/logging/systemouttologging.md

 | `String` | loggingFramework | *Optional*.
 The logging framework to use.
 Valid options: `SLF4J`, `Log4J1`, `Log4J2`, `JUL`, `COMMONS` |  |
 | `String` | level | *Optional*.
 The logging level to turn `System.out` print statements into.
 Valid options: `trace`, `debug`, `info` |  |

+## License

+This recipe is available under the [Moderne Source Available License](https://docs.moderne.io/licensing/moderne-source-available-license/).

 ## Usage

 This recipe has no required configuration options.
 It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-logging-frameworks` in your build file or by running a shell command (in which case no build changes are needed):
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">